kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 Converting strings to numbers
 -----------------------------

 If we instead want to receive numbers from the user, we encounter the opposite problem!
-The user will be entering a string, but we want it to be a number!
+The user will be entering a string, but we want it to be a number.
 Remember that strings and numbers are entirely different things, as far as Haskell cares.
 (And this is indeed true for almost every programming language.)
 What we need is some kind of "reverse `show`," that will take a string and give us back a number.
-Fortunately for us, there exists such a function!
+Fortunately for us, there exists such a function.
 It is called `read`.

 If you try to use `read` in <abbr>ghc</abbr>i, you will encounter an error.